Pride – a movement for the workers, by the workers.

 The only strong support for the miners came from a very unexpected source.
 A gay and lesbian group from London fundraised more money for their cause than anyone else, and went down to the Dulais Valley themselves to offer their donations, proudly displaying the banner ‘LGSM: Lesbians and Gays Support the Miners.’

 So began the newfound solidarity of two very different groups with the same cause at heart - to demand dignity, respect and equality.

-So began the newfound solidarity of two very different groups with the same cause at heart – to demand dignity, respect and equality.
-Whether at your workplace or otherwise.
-The gay community taught the miners valuable lessons in seeking out and fighting for their rights, much from their own experiences of doing the same at the time.
+And so began the newfound solidarity of two very different groups with the same cause at heart – to demand dignity, respect and equality.
+Whether at your place of work or otherwise.
+The queer community taught the miners valuable lessons in seeking out and fighting for their rights, much from their own experiences of doing the same at the time.
 They knew what it was like to march, shout and organise for basic dignity and equality which was denied to them for so long.

-In trade unionism, solidarity while fighting for just causes is forever remembered.
-The Welsh miners being one of the most prominent early examples of that, who went down to London to march at the pride parade in June 1985, and fought to have gay rights added on the agenda at the 1985 Labour party conference.
+In trade unionism, solidarity while fighting for just causes is forever remembered, with the Welsh miners being one of the most prominent early examples of that.
+The Miners went down to London to march at the pride parade in June 1985, and fought to have gay rights added on the agenda at the 1985 Labour party conference.
 Truly, it was the embodiment of ‘no one left behind’.
 Although it shouldn’t have been left to them, only an oppressed group sensed and supported the struggles of another.

 Unions play their part

 LGBTQ acceptance has always been an inseparable part of the bigger civil rights and labour movement.
 Labour’s motto- ‘an injury to one is an injury to all’ stands true since its creation.
 This refers to ALL workers.
 And the truth is – workers are gay, lesbian, bi, trans and queer.